-Frans Masereel grew up in Ghent’s French-speaking bourgeoisie, but as an artist he occupied an international stage.
-He travelled widely and well, spent time living in Paris, Nice, Geneva and elsewhere, and in between trips Masereel forged close friendships with writers and artists such as Henri Guilbeaux, Léon Bazalgette, Romain Rolland, Henry Van de Velde and Stefan Zweig.
+Frans Masereel grew up in the French-speaking bourgeois class in Ghent, but he led his artistic life on the international stage.
+Together with his wife Pauline Imhoff, he liked to travel a lot.
+The couple lived in Paris, Geneva and Nice, among other places, and through their travels Masereel forged close friendships with writers and artists such as Henri Guilbeaux, Léon Bazalgette, Romain Rolland, Henry Van de Velde and Stefan Zweig.

-Masereel's work is characterised by artistic dedication, in which social commitment, social justice and individual freedom prevail.
-Early in his career, his woodcuts propelled him to success as the main illustrator of various pacifist publications such as Les Tablettes, La Feuille and Clarté.
-Around the same time, he introduced the concept of the graphic novel through his wordless books such as Mon Livre d'heures and La Ville , for which he continues to be renowned today.
-And in the course of a career spanning more than 50 years, he built up an imposing oeuvre of individual woodcuts with their own deeply original and still very popular artistic language.
+Masereel's work is characterised by an artistic commitment in which social commitment, social justice and individual freedom prevail.
+With his woodcuts, he emerged early in his career as the main illustrator of several pacifist publications, such as Les Tablettes, La Feuille and Clarté.
+Around the same time, he initiated the medium of the graphic novel in wordless books such as Mon livre d'heures and La Ville , with which he still enjoys an international renommée today.
+He also built up an impressive oeuvre of independent woodcuts during the more than 50 years that followed, with an imagery that is entirely his own and still very much loved.

-Masereel’s publications were banned in Germany under the Nazi regime, and in 1940 he fled the country and moved to southern France.
-He died in Avignon in 1972, at the age of 82; after a lifetime of travelling, his final wish was to be buried in Ghent.
+Under the Nazi regime, his publications were banned in Germany.
+He produced anti-Nazi pamphlets and fled to the south of France in June 1940.
+In 1973, he died in Avignon at the age of 82.
+And after a life of travel, his last wish was to be buried in Ghent.